Spanish Irregular Verbs: The Ultimate Guide [with Charts]

 - corríamos – we were running

 I won't go into depth here about all the different patterns and regularities you can find in Spanish verbs.
-It's just worth noting that, when you hear that a single Spanish verb can have almost 100 different forms, it's not as scary as it sounds.
-Learn to spot the patterns, and it'll drastically reduce the amount of memorisation that you need to do.
+Just remember this when you hear that a single Spanish verb can have almost 100 different forms.
+It's not as scary as it sounds: learn to spot the patterns, and it'll drastically reduce the amount of memorisation that you need to do.

-The reason this is relevant to our discussion of irregular verbs is that, while irregular verbs are less regular (duh), you tend to see the same sorts of patterns shining through.
-No matter how weird and abnormal an irregular verb is, you can still expect that the first-person plural form will end in “-mos”, and with very few exceptions the first-person singular form will end in “-o”, to name just a few examples.
+While irregular verbs are less regular (duh), you tend to see the same sorts of patterns.
+No matter how weird an irregular verb is, you can still expect that the first-person plural form will end in -mos.
+Or, with very few exceptions, the first-person singular form will end in -o.

-So bear this in mind as we explore the wild and wonderful world of Spanish irregular verbs.
-Always be on the lookout for the shortcuts that will reduce your mental workload and make everything easier to learn.
+Bear this in mind as we explore the wild and wonderful world of Spanish irregular verbs.
+Always be on the lookout for the shortcuts that will make everything easier to learn.

-Unfortunately, while the vast majority of Spanish verbs are regular, irregularities are disproportionately found among the common verbs that get used the most often – words like “be”, “have”, “go”, and “know”.
+Unfortunately, while most of Spanish verbs are regular, irregular verbs tend to also be the common verbs that get used the most often.

 This makes sense when you think about it: the more often a word is said, the more chances it’s had to change and evolve over the centuries.